OpenIndiana/oi-docs/docs/dev/userland.md

 ### Overview of oi-userland

-Originally oi-userland is a fork of Oracle's <a href="https://github.com/oracle/solaris-userland/">userland-gate</a> which evolved in an independent way.
+Originally oi-userland is a fork of Oracle's [userland-gate](https://github.com/oracle/solaris-userland/) which evolved in an independent way.
 The layout is very similar.

 Inside oi-userland is a directory called "components", under which directories for software package category groups live.
 Inside each of these package group directories are typically directories for all software packages belonging to the category.